Website icon Xpert.Digital

 Limited computing power

-The vanishing gradient problem
+The problem of the vanishing gradient

 Innovative solutions: